etherlinkcom/docs/docs/welcome/how-do-i-participate-in-governance.md

 It's not necessary to upvote a proposal that you submitted; submitting a proposal implies that your account upvotes it.

-### Voting for or against kernel upgrades
+### Voting for or against upgrades

-When a proposal is in the Promotion period, you can vote for or against it or pass on voting by calling the `vote` entrypoint of the kernel governance contract:
+When a proposal is in the Promotion period, you can vote for or against it or pass on voting by calling the `vote` entrypoint of the appropriate governance contract:

 ```bash
 octez-client transfer 0 from $YOUR_ADDRESS to $CONTRACT_ADDRESS \